linhnt31/Blockchain_Specialization_Coursera/README.md

 - [Week 3 - Quiz - Putting it all together](https://github.com/linhnt31/Blockchain_Specialization_Coursera/tree/master/Coursera_2_Smart_contracts/Week_3/Assignments)

 - [Week 4 - Quiz and Project - Best Practices](https://github.com/linhnt31/Blockchain_Specialization_Coursera/tree/master/Coursera_2_Smart_contracts/Week_4/Assignments)

+## 3. Disclaimer

+I recognize the time people spend on building intuition, understanding new concepts, solving quizzes and assignments in this course.
+The solutions uploaded here are only for reference purpose.
+They are meant to support you if you get stuck somewhere.